 Advice on CBD, Cannabis and Cancer

 Everyday we receive enquiries from people wanting advice on using CBD oil for cancer.
 Unfortunately, we can’t help.
-We don’t sell medicines, we sell food supplements and none of our products have been subject to the sort of clinical trials which would be necessary to use them for treating disease.
+We don’t sell medicines, we sell CBD oil food supplement and none of our products have been subject to the sort of clinical trials which would be necessary to use them for treating disease.

 And although we appreciate the seriousness of the situation some of our customers may find themselves in, how to use CBD oil for cancer is not a subject we can legally advise on.